Nexis-AI/Ecosystem-Smart-Contracts/Referral-System/Referral-Program-Documentation.md

 ## Contact

-For questions or support, please contact [Your Contact Information] or open an issue on GitHub.
+For questions or support, please contact support@nexis.foundation or open an issue on GitHub.

 ---